the-stain/StainRemakes/README.md

 ## Scene Hierarchy:
 WeatherNodeMarker:
+* The node that is dragged around in the maze
 * Is inactive by default so the player can’t drag it around until a maze is generated
 * Has DragAndDrop.cs attached to it
 * Has a BoxCollider2D for OnMouseDrag() in DragAndDrop.cs

 Canvas:
+* The UI canvas for the maze-gen buttons
 * Uses Screen Space - Overlay as its render mode.
 Adjusting anything in this canvas was difficult since I didn’t know how (or if) I could control the tilemaps’ positions; I ended up having to trial-and-error my way to a configuration that looked ‘good enough’ at most 16:9 resolutions.
 I was hoping to be able to control the tilemaps as if they were UI objects to ensure that they stayed in place on screen (and below the button panel)
 * Thinking back on this, I wonder if I could just replace the transform component of the tilemaps with a RectTransform (which the UI elements use for their positioning)?
 * Thinking further, I think this is a sign that I don’t really “get” how tilemaps work just yet